 (eventual) change in basic state pension to £140 per week for everyone,

-of tax).
+per annum (free of tax).
 This will be frozen at the current rate.
-If this is finally
+If

-per annum more tax.
-That said, the starting level for tax for everyone
+or £299 per annum more tax.
+That said, the starting level for tax for

-quite a few people out of tax altogether.
-Nevertheless, there has been a
+will take quite a few people out of tax altogether.
+Nevertheless, there has

-strong reaction against this decision to tax older people more (and I wonder
+been a strong reaction against this decision to tax older people more (and

 Even the rise in the initial tax free level has disadvantages for some as, this year, employers must offer company pensions schemes for every employee who pays taxes.
 Non tax payers will not automatically be offered participation in the scheme (and will not have to pay the required percentage of their wages)